 During your study at the faculty of Architecture and the Built Environment you learn to think about solutions for societal issues at an early stage.
 A good example is the study period of Annemiek Braunius.
-As a member of the SUM student team, she developed a super-sustainable renovation strategy and built a prototype at The Green Village, the open-air laboratory for sustainable innovation on the TU Delft Campus.
-With smart solutions to expand the Dutch housing stock and make homes more sustainable, the team devised a way to renew the 847.000 outdated tenement flats in The Netherlands.
-They rebuilt the prototype in Wuppertal to participate in the biennial Solar Decathlon Europe.
+As a member of the SUM student team, she developed a super-sustainable renovation strategy for the 847.000 outdated tenement flats in The Netherlands.
+They aim to expand the Dutch housing stock and make it more sustainable.
+The team started in 2019 on a prototype at The Green Village, the open-air laboratory for sustainable innovation on the TU Delft Campus, then rebuilt it in Wuppertal in 2022 to participate in the biennial Solar Decathlon Europe.
+Their prototype secured third place and is still used for research to this day.

-Every day looks different for Master’s student Annemiek Braunius.
+For Annemiek, every day of her master’s degree was different.
 From making timetables and managing a team of around sixty students to ensuring that deadlines are met and laying foundation beams on the building site.
-“You learn something from everything.
-There is no normal day or week.
-And sometimes it all falls apart,” laughs Braunius.
-“Those are moments where something else takes priority, and we have to work on that.
-Building a prototype of super sustainable homes is also a challenge in itself.
+“I had to learn about everything.
+There was no ‘normal’ day or week.
+And sometimes it all fell apart,” laughs Braunius.
+“Suddenly something unexpected took priority, and we had to work on that.
+Building a prototype of super sustainable homes was a challenge in itself.
 How do you make something like that efficient?”

 Installing foundation beams in Wuppertal: Annemiek Braunius in action on the building site.